PoliticalGraveyard.com

 BECENTI-PIGMAN (Soundex B253)

 Becenti-Pigman, Beverly — of Kayenta, Navajo County, Ariz.
 Democrat.
-Candidate in primary for Arizona state senate 3rd District, 1998; candidate for Arizona state house of representatives 3rd District, 1998.
+Candidate for Arizona state senate 3rd District, 1998; candidate for Arizona state house of representatives 3rd District, 1998.
 Female.
 Still living as of 1998.

 BECERRA: See also Juan Nepomucena Seguin